suculent/thinx-device-api/README.md

 Sometimes we need to change WiFi credentials on a wireless switch mounted on a ceiling.
 The other day I we want to swap whole firmware for new one, but not always to rewrite working legacy Lua or Micropython code to PlatformIO.

-It also covers other use-cases like remotely managing devices for customers with automatic updates for headless devices, or semi-automatic (with user consent after build and tests succed).
+It also covers other use-cases like remotely managing devices for customers with automatic updates for headless devices, or semi-automatic (with user consent after build and tests succeeded).

 > That's why we have decided to create the über-platform: THiNX.

 Currently we're capable of building firmwares for PlatformIO, NodeMCU and Micropython (and simple Arduino firmware is also coming soon)

-* Remote Things Management console for monitoring devices, attaching source code and managing updates.
+* Remote Things Management console for monitoring devices, attaching source code, pushing data, managing incoming payloads and firmware updates.

 * Implements Continuous Integration practices to update device apps/configurations from a GitHub repository using commit hooks.